alberto-rota/dasshboard-tui/README.md

 `user@host` instead would silently drop the alias's `IdentityFile`, `ForwardX11` and everything else.

-An override customises the existing tile rather than adding a second one, and `d` on such a host offers to **revert** it: the block goes, the tile stays.
+An override customises the existing tile rather than adding a second one.
+To drop the customisation and go back to tracking `~/.ssh/config`, clear the fields in `e` — blank is what "inherit" means, so the block empties out to nothing but the name.

-### Hiding a host
+### Hiding and deleting

-Not every `Host` in `~/.ssh/config` is somewhere you open a shell.
-A bastion that only exists to be jumped through is still a host ssh needs and a tile you never want. `x` hides the selected one:
+Not every `Host` in `~/.ssh/config` is somewhere you open a shell — and not every one you rarely open is one you want gone.
+Those are two different intentions, so they are two different keys.

+**`x` hides** the selected tile, and `X` shows every hidden one again.
+That is the soft one: it writes a single line into the block and keeps everything else — the colour, the folder, the place in its group — so a box you touch twice a year stops using up a tile without being a decision you have to redo.

 ```toml
 [[host]]